Microsoft Copilot vs. ChatGPT: What’s the difference?

 When comparing ChatGPT versus Copilot in a business context, your choice may depend on your tech stack:

-Microsoft Copilot for Microsoft 365 is best for businesses already embedded in the Microsoft ecosystem.
+Microsoft 365 Copilot for Business is best for businesses already embedded in the Microsoft ecosystem.
 It integrates seamlessly with Outlook, Excel and Teams to automate repetitive workflows and boost team collaboration.

 Ultimately, ChatGPT offers more flexibility, while Copilot delivers more embedded, task-specific support.